Mean-variance portfolio selection under partial information with drift uncertainty: Problem formulation

 where $\alpha, \beta$ are the orthogonal projections on $\mathbb{H}_0$ of $1$ and $\rho_T$, respectively.

-A numerical scheme were obtained in \cite{XZ} under the completeness assumption.
-Although our current model is only a special case of the one considered by \cite{XZ}, the same argument as in the proof of Theorem \ref{Hspace} can be applied to that model, and hence, their numerical scheme remains valid in general.
-However, as we will see in next section, their numerical scheme is not very efficient.
-Finding an efficient numerical scheme for our model is one of the main contributions of the current article.
+A numerical scheme was given in \cite{XZ} under the completeness assumption.
+Although that numerical scheme can be extended to the current model, we will propose a more efficient numerical scheme for our model, which is one of the main contributions of the current article.